This is the last thing that remains

 At the end of this manual, low-tech process, the final images are different from the original ones, without the use of any software, app, and/or filter to manipulate images.

 The originals are images of light in my bedroom, my neighborhood, a train, a typical Hong Kong office, and in the Sunbeam Theatre in North Point opened in 1972.
-The abundant light in Hong Kong hits our eyeballs, but we might not be aware of it and how we relate to it.

 No matter where an image of light was taken, light is what remains after this manually repeated process of printing and shooting.